ordinals/ord/docs/src/inscriptions/batch-inscriptions.md

 Using the [pointer field](./pointer.md) it is now possible to do batch inscriptions.
 This is especially helpful for collections, since the parent can be passed into a transaction and have multiple children at once.
-There is a lot that can be expanded in functionality but for now all children land in the same output, separated by 10000 sats.
-You split them out with the send command.
-The next iteration of this command will put all inscriptions into separate outputs for easier sending and even allow setting the destination for each individual inscription.
+There is a lot that can be expanded in functionality like setting destination individually or creating more modes like `reinscribe` and `consecutive-sats`.

 Example
 -------